Evan-Archuleta/alpaca_adap_allocation/README.md

 5) need to delete duplicate funds ie upro and spxl are both 3x s&p500

 6) number of holdings to select is in config

+7) for the first version we're using the upro, tqqq, tmf model.
+If less than 200 day MA will not invest 7a) do we go to cash in this instance?

+8) need this to update daily
+TODO:    - wake up windows to run script